jon-stewart/jon-stewart.github.io/_posts/2019-12-16-cripple-python-vulnerabilties-with-LD-PRELOAD.md

 app.run()
 ```

 Unlike PHP and Java, Python allows the process environmental variables to change at runtime.
 Child process inherit the environment from the parent, so by setting the LD_PRELOAD variable we can poison processes created via the vulnerability.
-Overriding the `_init` [function](http://www.faqs.org/docs/Linux-HOWTO/Program-Library-HOWTO.html#INIT-AND-CLEANUP) it is possible to kill child process as the linker attempts to load shared library.
+By overriding the `_init` [function](http://www.faqs.org/docs/Linux-HOWTO/Program-Library-HOWTO.html#INIT-AND-CLEANUP) it is possible to kill new child process when the linker attempts to load shared libraries.

 ```c
 #include <stdlib.h>